anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 # Legend

-A Legend is a visual representation of the symbols used on the map.
+A Legend is a visual representation of the symbols used on the Maps.
 It can be represented in various colors, shapes or other identifiers based on the data and provides valuable information for interpreting what the Maps are displaying.
 It explains what each symbol in the Maps represents.
-Legends are enabled by setting the `Visible` property of `MapsLegendSettings` class to "**true**".
+Legends are enabled by setting the `Visible` property of `MapsLegendSettings` to **true**.

 ## Modes of legend